Behringer Synth Range Overview

 To prove it’s not all homage-based creations coming out of the Behringer stable, they introduced this exciting new semi-modular synth.
 The Behringer Neutron is a paraphonic synth which has a plethora of cool features.
 And some pretty crazy ones.
 In a good way, of course.

-The Behringer Neutron is a fully analog synth, with two 3340 oscillators which deliver a huge range of tonal flexibility and range.
+The Behringer Neutron is a fully analogue synth, with two 3340 oscillators which deliver a huge range of tonal flexibility and range.
 To the right of the unit sits an actual patch bay for getting really in-depth with the unit, while USB and MIDI connectivity mean you can add it to an existing setup with ease.

 Behringer Deepmind range